muzammil5539/IBM-AI-Engineer-Specialization/2 - Introduction to Deep Learning & Neural Networks with Keras/README.md

 Deep learning algorithms are largely inspired by the way neurons and neural networks function and process data in the brain.

-The main body of a neuron is the soma, and t extensive network of arms that stick out of the body are called dendrites.
+The main body of a neuron is the soma, and th extensive network of arms that stick out of the body are called dendrites.
 The long arm that sticks out of the soma in the other direction is called the axon.

 Whiskers at the end of the axon are called the synapses.